yochannah/carpentries.org/pages/python-django-developer.md

 * Ability to work remotely with a distributed team
 * Experience with Git and GitHub
 * Experience with writing tested, production grade Python and Django
-* Commercial knowledge and practice of Linux, Docker, AWS
+* Commercial knowledge and practice of Linux, Docker, and AWS

 ### Preferred